Tell HMRC about your credit and debit card transactions

 So it’s likely for the current and the year before, that you’ll still have time to submit or amend a tax return to include this income.

-For years up to and including 2014 to 2015, you do not need to amend or submit a tax return (unless HMRC have sent you a return for any year from 2012 to 2013 or after, that’s still outstanding) in the name of the partnership.
+For years up to and including 2014 to 2015, you don’t need to amend or submit a tax return (unless HMRC has sent you a return for any year from 2012 to 2013 or after, that’s still outstanding) in the name of the partnership.
 Instead, each partner with additional income to declare should complete and submit their own disclosure.